AMitchell719/WebPortalApplication/README.md

 Task List:

-10-28-2018 - Added Test Units for our application to ensure funcitonality throught Agile development process -Aaron
+10-28-2018 - Added Unit Tests for our application to ensure funcitonality throughoutt the Agile development process -Aaron